Positive Displacement Pumps - PD Pumps | DAE Pumps

 Positive Displacement Pumps | PD Pumps

 Positive displacement pumps, or PD pumps, are a form of vacuum pump that creates a consistent flow of fluids that moves liquids at a steady speed through the system.
 PD pumps are capable of moving a variety of fluids like slurry and sludge, muds, oils, chemicals, pulps, pastes, wastes, foods, and other liquids.
-The positive displacement pump uses a mechanism or mechanisms to create a suction or vacuum that draws in and captures the fluid in its chamber before passing it through.
-A positive displacement pump is ideal for higher viscosity liquids that are transported at a lower flow rate but a higher pressure.
-PD pumps fit into two main classifications, rotary and reciprocating pumps.
+Positive displacement pumps operate by using a mechanism or mechanisms to create a suction or vacuum that draws in and captures the fluid in its chamber before passing it through.
+A positive displacement pump is ideal for higher viscosity liquids that are transported at a lower flow rate but at a higher pressure.
+Positive displacement pumps tend to fit into two main classifications, rotary and reciprocating pumps.
 Each includes multiple variations of pumps that are identified by the mechanism they use for moving the fluids.

 Rotary pumps use a rotating mechanism to create suction, while the mechanisms on reciprocating pumps move in a back-and-forth action.
 The rotary pump types use gears, lobes, vanes, and screws for moving fluids.
 Reciprocating positive displacement pumps use diaphragms, pistons, and plungers.
 The different types of PD pumps all have applications that they work best in, and they also provide excellent pumping in a variety of other cross applications.